MappiaEarth/mappiaearth.github.io/about.md

    R: Yes.

-- Do I have to send my data to your map server?
+- Do I have to send my data to Mappia server?

-   R: No data need to be sent, we have a tutorial to configure Mappia server to display your data.
+   R: No data is sent to Mappia, we just access the data available.

 - What is the platform processing usage limit?